Jane Doe (2001 film): Plot summary

 Jane Doe (Hatcher) is the real name of arms manufacturer Cy-Kor's recently fired security password employee with top clearance, whose teenage son Michael (Trevor Blumas) is kidnapped.
 She obeys the bizarre instructions, including getting and learning to use a gun and downloading a secret file (after which her work post starts totally deleting), dumping both in a dumpster and waiting nearby, only to witness the company's CEO Churnings being shot by a sniper using an identical weapon.
 Michael is released, but the pair is now wanted for the murder and both are abducted by armed men, who bring them to a ranch.
 There they are welcomed by Michael's father, David Doe (Lowe), who discloses to be an agent of the Defense Intelligence Agency (DIA), and so is Michael, who used her clearance as the whole thing is a sting for the kidnapping and murder's brain, Avery (Mark Caven) so he will sell the enemy false data.
-Alas David's DIA-partner Kurt Simmons and their boss Phelps have a dirty agenda...
+However, David's DIA-partner Kurt Simmons and their boss Phelps have a dirty agenda.

+Critical reception

+Jane Doe received primarily poor reviews.
+The San Francisco Chronicle called the film a "frenetic failure."
+The New York Daily News wrote that the plot was "full of holes" and that the acting and special effects were poor.
+The South Florida Sun-Sentinel said the film "relies solely on star power to attract and hold an audience."